 Clean bowl and attachment.
 While the water is coming to a simmer, thoroughly clean the bowl and whisk attachment.

 Make Swiss meringue.
-In the clean mixer bowl, whisk together egg whites and sugar.
+In the clean mixer bowl, whisk together egg whites and 3 tablespoons sugar.
 Place over simmering water and whisk until sugar is dissolved and mixture is opaque, about 3 to 4 minutes.
 If you use a thermometer, the mixture should be around 165°F. Transfer to the stand mixer and whip on high until stiff peaks form.
 Add 1 teaspoon of vanilla, transfer to a bowl, and place in the refrigerator until needed.

 Clean bowl and attachment.
 Also clean the hand whisk.
 ‘Nuf said.